entryscape/community-tools/README.md

 ## MetaSolutions

-### FME Script Examples

-[Repository](https://gitlab.com/entryscape/fme-script-examples) containing examples of FME scripts for working with the EntryScape API.

 ### Taskrunner API

 [API](https://swagger.entryscape.com/?url=https://docs.entryscape.com/en/taskrunner/swagger.json#/info) designed for automation of various tasks.
 See also the [documentation](https://docs.entryscape.com/en/taskrunner/).

 ## Community

+### EntryScape-tools

+[EntryScape-tools](https://github.com/crilleaz/EntryScape-tools) is a compilation of scripts made by [Crille](https://github.com/crilleaz/).
+It can be used to interact with an instance of EntryScape for updating datasets and distribution files using the Taskrunner API.

+### FME Script Examples

+A [repository](https://gitlab.com/entryscape/fme-script-examples) containing examples of FME scripts for working with the EntryScape API.

 ## Other useful links